2nd Annual MomWarrior Conference

 PANEL #4: Moving into Action: Breaking Through the Maternal Wall

-Motherhood is now a greater predictor of inequality than gender in the United States.
-How do we overcome the “maternal wall” and this bias so moms are seen as competent, reliable, and key assets to the organization, instead of a liabilities?
+Becoming a mother is one of the most transformational events in life.
+And yet, with the celebration comes a stark reality women face: the "Maternal Wall," one of the more prevalent biases in our society.
+This bias links women to the assumption that when women become mothers, they lack the competence and commitment in their careers.
+Indeed, motherhood is now a greater predictor of inequality than gender in the United States.
+How do we overcome the “maternal wall” and the motherhood bias so moms are seen as competent, reliable, and key assets to the organization, instead of liabilities?
+What can we do to move the needle and reframe this narrative?